 As part of your emergency plan it is good practice to prepare post-incident plans for dealing with situations that might arise such as those involving:

-- young persons; - people with personal belongings (especially valuables) still in the building; - getting people away from the building (e.g. to transport); and - · inclement weather.
+- unaccompanied children; - people with personal belongings (especially valuables) still in the building; - getting people away from the building (e.g. to other means of transport); and - inclement weather.